Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Analysis and Discussion

 \subsection{Does Global Ablation Suppress Over-Refusal?}

-We apply steering $\hat{\mathbf{r}}_\ell$ to the over-refusal samples and measure the refusal rate (Figure~\ref{fig:h3}).
+We apply universal refusal steering $\hat{\mathbf{r}}_\ell$ to the over-refusal samples and measure the refusal rate (Figure~\ref{fig:h3}).

 Global ablation suppresses both refusal types, but suppresses harmful refusals more than over-refusal.
-The suppression ratio (over-refusal reduction divided by harmful-refusal reduction) falls below one (Table~\ref{tab:comparison}): the intervention disrupts the safety refusals more than it addresses erroneous refusals.
-The partial overlap between $\hat{\mathbf{r}}_\ell$ and $\hat{\mathbf{v}}^\OR_\ell$ causes incidental over-refusal suppression; the lack of full alignment suggests that the ablation is not well-suited to over-refusal samples.
+The suppression ratio (over-refusal reduction divided by harmful-refusal reduction) falls below 1 (Table~\ref{tab:comparison}): the intervention disrupts the safety refusals more than it addresses erroneous refusals.
+The partial overlap between $\hat{\mathbf{r}}_\ell$ and $\hat{\mathbf{v}}^\OR_\ell$ causes incidental over-refusal suppression; the lack of full alignment suggests that the ablation is not well-suited for over-refusal mitigation.